joostvdg/joostvdg.github.io/docs/openshift/rhos311-gcp-minimal.md

 !!! caution
     For a first iteration, I've ignored creating a separate VPC and networking configuration.
     This to avoid learning too many things at once.
-You prob
+You probably do want that for a more secure cluster.
+    Read [the medium effort guide](/openshift/rhos311-gcp-medium/) in case you want to.

 ### VM Image